 5. Plan for the Future

-Levels of patient visits will remain lower than pre-pandemic for as long as COVID-19 continues to force business closures.
+Levels of patient visits will remain lower than pre-pandemic for as long as COVID-19 continues to pose threats to all.
 While this will have some negative impacts on medical practices, this period will also give you the chance to review your revenue cycle for improvement opportunities.
 Now is the time to plan for 2022 and what your revenue cycle will look like post-pandemic.

 Have you been meaning to update your practice’s billing software or reorganize the structure of your billing department?
 Is there data that you’d like to collect about customer satisfaction, but you haven’t had the time to put together a survey distribution and analysis plan?
 Right now is likely the least busy that your billing department will be.
 Considering the rush of appointments that will likely come immediately after the COVID-19 pandemic is contained, now is the time to get as organized and efficient as possible.

 MailMyStatements is a technology-driven patient statement and payment vendor that offers managed billing needs varying from payment plan capabilities to statement design.
 Get in touch with us today to learn more about our various solutions to help increase patient collections.